 The digital landscape can be an extremely hostile place.
 Without the proper protection, your website (and data) is left vulnerable to a host of security threats.
-Brute Force Attacks are one threat that Web-Sta has recently encountered.
-Read on to learn more about what it is and what we’ve done about it:
+Brute Force Attacks are a real threat and happen often.
+Read on to learn more about what it is and what we’ve done to minimise the risk.

 - Brute Force Attacks – a scary reality of the internet

 - What you should know about Brute Force Attacks